dimtoneff/ComfyUI-PixelArt-Detector/README.md

 ### Extra info about the "PixelArt Palette Converter" Node:

-The grid_size option is for the pixelize grid.Pixelate option.
+The grid_pixelate_grid_size option is for the pixelize grid.Pixelate option.
 Size of 1 is pixel by pixel.
 Very slow.
 Increazing the size improves speed but kills quality.
 Experiment or not use that option.

 ### Extra info about the "PixelArt Palette Converter" and "PixelArt Palette Loader" Nodes: